abuelgasimsaadeldin/Yolov5-on-Nano/README.md

 F = use flip augmentation

 Please refer to the code for further explaination

+*Note: Support Yolo txt and Pascal VOC file formats*

 ## Remove '_jpg', '_JPG', '_jpeg' from filenames
 ```